Website Santa Monica College

 Why Work at SMC?

 At SMC, you will work beside a diverse group of individuals who leverage their combined talents and passions to accomplish something great.
-No matter what department you are in, or what job you have, your contributions will be critical to helping our students fulfill their dreams – landing that new job, or breaking through the cycle of poverty.
+No matter what department you are in, or what job you have, your contributions will be critical to helping our students fulfill their dreams.
+Some details about us:

 What You Will Bring to the College

 The ideal candidate will be a seasoned Chief Financial Officer and possess current and extensive finance and accounting operations experience for a Non-Profit 501(c)(3) organization, which included performing day-to-day activities such as financial management, accounting, budgeting, accounts payable/receivable and payroll.
 This individual will have financial oversight experience at a non-profit organization with a $5 million annual budget and a $10 million endowment.
 In addition, the candidate will have honed presentation skills, be comfortable presenting to the Board of Directors and be dedicated and experienced with developing and nurturing relationships with donors.
 The selected individual must possess demonstrated integrity in maintaining and upholding internal controls and fiscal policies.
 Finally, the candidate will be self motivated and possess excellent communication, fiscal acumen, professional ethics and have experience in process development and improvement.